-Capital credits represent each member’s ownership of the cooperative.
+Capital Credits represent each member’s ownership of the cooperative.

-They are the margins allocated to the members of the cooperative based on their purchases from the cooperative.
+Capital Credits are the margins allocated to the members of the cooperative based on their purchases from the cooperative.
 These margins are used by the cooperative as capital to operate the business for a period of time.

 Allocations and retirements of capital credits are two different things.
 Allocations are made annually for each member, based upon the amount of electricity purchased the previous year.
 An allocation is the amount set aside into a separate account to be used as operating capital for reliability improvements and maintenance over a period of years.